-In the world of digital printing, the term rotary printing – also known as cylindrical printing, digital cylinder printing, or direct-to-object printing – is often used to describe the method of printing directly onto cylindrical items such as drinkware, glassware, candles, and plastic tubing.
+In the world of digital printing, the term rotary printing – also known as cylindrical printing, digital cylinder printing, or direct-to-object printing – is often used to describe the method of printing directly onto cylindrical items such as drinkware, glassware, candles, and plastic tubing, using a cylindrical inkjet printer.
 In the past, sublimation and screen-printing were the most popular decorating options for these applications.
 Once digital technology evolved from printing on just flat items, digital became a top contender for rotary printing.

 Although sublimation and screen-printing are commonly used techniques, the limitations of these print methods are design capabilities, sustainability, and speed.
-The first digital technology for cylindrical printing was rotary attachments for flatbed printers.
+The first digital technology for cylindrical printing was rotary attachments for flatbed printers, rather than a dedicated rotary UV printer.
 Now, with new innovations in digital technologies, this method has similar limitations to traditional methods.

 Sublimation is the process in which a graphic is printed onto a plastic sleeve.
 This plastic sleeve is then placed on a drinkware item and heated until it has fully adhered to the substrate.
 Although this enables companies to get full-color graphics, achieving seamless artwork is almost impossible.
 For every piece sublimated, there will be inconsistencies in where both sides of the artwork meet.
 Next, sublimation requires an excess of plastic.
 This is typically thrown away and contributes to the modern plastic waste issue.
 Finally, this process limits operators from quickly switching from one part to another.
 Inventory management becomes crucial at this point because if one piece is missing or sublimated incorrectly, it could potentially result in long lead times and cost a company an order.